Market-supporting repos and switches

 Continual repos in government securities

-The Debt Office offers repos and government securities for market maintenance purposes.
-The interest is set in relation to the Riksbank’s repo rate.
+The Debt Office offers repos in government securities for market maintenance purposes.
+The interest is set in relation to the Riksbank’s policy rate.

-- Repos (T/N) 40 basis points below the Riksbank’s repo rate
+- Repos (T/N) 40 basis points below the Riksbank’s policy rate

-- Repos (O/N) 45 basis points below the Riksbank’s repo rate
+- Repos (O/N) 45 basis points below the Riksbank’s policy rate

 Repos in newly introduced bonds